simonwestberg/siamese-COVID-Net/README.md

 ![](/figures/confusion-matrix-single-net.png)

-*Accuracies on the test set for the standalone COVID-Net.
+*Accuracies on the test set for the single COVID-Net.
 C: COVID-19, N: normal, P: pneumonia*

 &nbsp;

 ### GradCAM analysis

+To check if the network had learned relevant features during training we analyzed the trained single-net using GradCAM which creates heat maps illustrating the regions of an image that were most relevant for the network's classification decision (note that GradCAM were only used on the single COVID-Net we trained, not on the siamese network).

+When analyzing the heat maps, the results were quite mixed; in some cases, the predictions seemed to be based on relevant parts of the input images (i.e. the lung region), while in other cases, the predictions seemed to be entirely based on irrelevant artifacts around the image borders.
+To try to solve the issue of having predictions based on irrelevant artifacts, we conducted a second set of experiments on cropped versions of the images.
+Cropping the images resolved the issue in some cases, while in others the GradCAM analysis was worse.
+See the below images for some GradCAM results.